EOG, Marathon Oil, APA surpass profit estimates on higher crude prices

 A clutch of U.S. oil and gas producers have either raised their dividends or announced share buybacks, underscoring the energy industry's focus on shareholder returns over spending even as crude prices trade at multi-year highs.

-Early this week, Devon Energy Corp announced a fixed-plus-variable dividend of 49 cents per share, 44% higher than last quarter’s payout, and Diamondback Energy Inc increased its annual divided by 12.5% to $1.80.
+Early this week, Devon Energy Corp (DVN.N) announced a fixed-plus-variable dividend of 49 cents per share, 44% higher than last quarter's payout, and Diamondback Energy Inc (FANG.O) increased its annual divided by 12.5% to $1.80. read more

 Marathon said it is raising the midpoint of its 2021 full-year U.S. oil-equivalent production guidance by 5,000 net barrels of oil equivalent per day (boed) while maintaining its capital expenditure guidance of $1 billion.